Equilibrium States for Center Isometries: Applications and concluding remarks

 Since these measures are ergodic, it would suffice to establish that they are not singular with respect to each other.
 Here is example of such situation.

-\begin{claim} If the center disintegration of the measures $\mu^{cu}, \mu^{cs}$ is Lebesgue, then $\muf=\tmuf$. \end{claim} \begin{proof} It suffices to establish that $\tmuf<<\muf$.
+\begin{claim} Assume that $\varphi$ is constant on center leaves and suppose that the center disintegration of the measures $\mu^{cu}, \mu^{cs}$ is Lebesgue, meaning: for every $x$ the disintegration of $\mcux$ on $\Pcu{x,\clps}$ by local center manifolds is given by absolutely continuous measures with uniformly bounded (independently of $x$) Jacobians, and likewise for $\mcsx$ on $\Pcs{x,\clps}$.
+Then $\muf=\tmuf$. \end{claim} \begin{proof} It suffices to establish that $\tmuf<<\muf$.
 During the proof we will denote $a\sim b$ to indicate that the quotient $\frac{a}{b}$ is bounded above and below, with constants independent of $\epsilon$.
-Using the \cref{pro:estructuraproducto} and the remark after it (the role of $\ep_2,\ep_1$ is to guarantee the product structure of the measure) we get
+Using the \Cref{pro:estructuraproducto} and the remark after it we get

 where $D$ does not depend on $x$.
-As $\mcsx$ has Lebesgue disintegration,
+Recalling the definition of $\msx, \mux$ in the $c$-constant case \Cref{eq.defmuxcconstant} and since $\mcsx$ has Lebesgue disintegration,

 and likewise,

 We conclude that there exists some constant $\widetilde{D}>0$ such that for every $x\in M$ it holds